krni-ndk/ERS-Competition-2018/README.md

 # ERS-Competition-2018

 ### SSH with public key:
 First generate keys with PuttyGen.
 Then save the private key and public key (both).
+##### Making Putty public key compatible:
+  - Remove 'BEGIN' and 'END'
+  - Make it all one line
+  - Add 'ssh-rsa' and then a space at the start
+  - Add a space and then text in the comment at the end (e.g. rsa-key-20190317)
 ##### Putty:
   - Session -> Hostname + Port
   - Connection -> Data -> Auto-login username